Priesemann-Group/mrestimator/README.md

 ## Installation
-Assuming a working Python3 environment, usually you can install via pip:
+Assuming a working Python3 environment, usually you can install via pip (also installs the optional dependencies):

 ```
-pip3 install mrestimator
+pip3 install 'mrestimator[full]'
 ```

-To install (or update an existing installation) with optional dependecies:
+To install (or update an existing installation) with optional dependencies:

 ```
 pip3 install -U 'mrestimator[full]'